 Myth 2: Your business can’t afford it

 The truth: Same as #1.
 Are some types of research expensive?
 Yes.
 So are some types of cars.
 Just because you can’t afford the Maserati doesn’t mean you give up owning a car altogether, does it?
 There are some types of research that are free or relatively low cost.
 Granted, the term “relatively” varies based on the business – what is relative to a brand manager at Coors differs from what is relative to a brand leader at Shiner (shameless plug – I love Shiner).
-Plus, many brands/businesses have research as a standing annual budget item – an ongoing business expenses much like book-keeping.
+Plus, many brands/businesses have research as a standing annual budget item – an ongoing business expense much like book-keeping.
 Or coffee in the break room.
 Or computers.
-If you set something aside for continuous education/training of your staff (whether from your own training department or through conferences, industry events, etc.), then by all means set some funds aside for continuous education into your customer.
+If you set something aside for continuous education/training of your staff (whether from your own training department or through conferences, industry events, etc.), then, by all means, set some funds aside for continuous education into your customer.

 Examples: Adding a few questions to an omnibus study (a tool where several brands share the cost of a survey) is fairly affordable.
 Other ideas can include; putting together a survey distributed to your customer email database, conducting a roundtable with some of your sales reps/frontline staff who hear customer comments—good and bad—all the time, or digging into your social media followers to learn more about them.
-When budgets are tight, there are variety of ways to increase your knowledge without vastly decreasing your marketing budget.
+When budgets are tight, there are a variety of ways to increase your knowledge without vastly decreasing your marketing budget.